nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

   help: push the local updates
 ```
 Here the entry names are the delegated git commands.
-I also included help messages for the sub-parsers.
+I also included some help messages.

-After your code works, there is one more deployment issue.
+When your code works, there is one more deployment issue.
 By default, only
-source code files are packaged into the installation files.
+source code are packaged into the installation files.
 To include
 `cmds.yml` for distribution, we need to have a `MANIFEST.IN` in the project
 root folder with the following content